isotopp/isotopp.github.io/content/posts/2023-05-15-50-years-in-filesystems-vnodes.md

 # Summary

 Unix changed.
-It became a lot more runtime extensive, added a lot of new functionality and gained syscalls.
+It became a lot more runtime extensive, added a lot of new functionality and gained system calls.
 Things became more structured.

 But the original design and data structures conceived by Kleiman and Joy held up, and can still be found in current Linux, 40 years later.
 We can point to concrete in Linux code, which while looking completely different, is structurally mirroring the original design ideas.